 Related Guide: What are the exact things you should look out for then?
 We explain this in detail in our Electricity Providers in Germany guide.

 List of Electricity Providers in Germany that have Filed for Bankruptcy

 Remember how we said you’re not alone?
 Well, here’s a list of 11 electricity providers in Germany that have filed for bankruptcy in 2022/2023.
 They’ll probably be more coming, so this list probably won’t paint the full picture.

 - Fulminant Energie

-Related post: Ever wondered why electricity prices in Germany are THE highest in the world?
+Related Guide: Ever wondered why electricity prices in Germany are THE highest in the world?
 What the average electricity bill is or how it’s calculated?
 Or whether it’s true that it’s cheaper to use electricity at night?
 We answer expats 8 most frequently asked questions in our Electricity in Germany guide.

 Save Me For Later